VieVie31/bonapity/README.md

 # 👀 README 👀

-`bonAPIty` is a python3 package allowing you to create simple API (GET) for your functions without writting any complicated line of server code and it's even simpler than Flask !
+`bonAPIty` is a python3 package allowing you to create simple API (GET & POST) for your functions without writting any complicated line of server code and it's even simpler than Flask !